2021 Washington Nationals season: June

 Even with Scherzer and Strasburg on the shelf, Washington's strong pitching performances continued.
 Over three games starting June 14, the Nationals swept the last-place Pittsburgh Pirates at Nationals Park, holding them to four total runs in the series after limiting the Giants to three runs over four games previously.
 They won the series opener 3–2 behind a solid start by Lester and effective work from the bullpen, with the winning run scored on another home run by Schwarber, this time off Clay Holmes in the seventh inning.
 Gomes and Turner led the way on June 15, with the former contributing a first-inning grand slam and the latter notching four hits, along with Corbin, who pitched into the ninth inning while allowing just one run.
 Scherzer officially landed on the injured list with groin inflammation that day, and the Nationals selected the contract of right-handed reliever Justin Miller to replace him on the roster, designating Triple-A pitcher Rogelio Armenteros for assignment to clear space on the roster.
-The following day, the Nationals made another move, placing Castro on the restricted list to attend to an unspecified family matter and recalling infielder Luis García from Triple-A. The roster shakeup pressed Espino into duty in the starting rotation, and on June 16, he earned his first major league win at age 34, pitching five scoreless innings against the Pirates.
+The following day, the Nationals made another move, placing Castro on the restricted list to attend to an unspecified family matter and recalling infielder Luis García Jr. from Triple-A. The roster shakeup pressed Espino into duty in the starting rotation, and on June 16, he earned his first major league win at age 34, pitching five scoreless innings against the Pirates.
 Bell and Gomes homered to put the Nationals over the top in the 3–1 game.